danhans42/xplorer64/README.md

 Martin Korth/noca$h - for the psx-spex documents - especially the xplorer sections Nicolas Noble - for bringing psx-spex to github and converting to MD

+Last and by no means least, Squaresoft74 for the very kind donation of a Xplorer64 - many thanks and very much appreciated!

 Shoutouts to N64brew & #PSXDev Discord